-The Company established a Nomination Committee on 21 June 2019 with written terms of reference in compliance with CG Code and Corporate Governance Report as set out in Appendix 15 to the GEM Listing Rules.
+The Company established a Nomination Committee on 21 June 2019 with written terms of reference in compliance with CG Code as set out in Appendix C1 to the GEM Listing Rules.
 The primary duties of our Nomination Committee are (i) to review the structure, size and composition of our Board on a regular basis; (ii) to identify individuals suitably qualified to become Board members; (iii) to assess the independence of independent non-executive Directors; (iv) to make recommendations to our Board on relevant matters relating to appointment or re-appointment of Directors; and (v) to make recommendations to our Board regarding candidates to fill vacancies on the Board.

-The Nomination Committee currently consists of two executive Directors, Mr. Sou Peng Kan Albert and Mr. Lin Dongsheng, and three independent non-executive Directors, Mr. Chim Tak Lai, Mr. Lee Tak Fai Thomas and Mr. Yue Wai Leung Stan.
+The Nomination Committee currently consists of two executive Directors, Mr. Sou Peng Kan Albert and Mr. Lin Dongsheng, and three independent non-executive Directors, Mr. Chim Tak Lai, Ms. Du Min and Ms. Chen Jie.
 Mr. Sou Peng Kan Albert is the chairman of the Nomination Committee.
+During the year ended 31 December 2023 and up to the date of this report, the Company has complied with the required standards as set out in Rule 5.36A of the GEM Listing Rules.

-During the year ended 31 December 2022, three Nomination Committee meetings were held which, amongst other matters, identified and nominated the appropriate candidate to fill casual vacancies of the Directors for the Board's approval; reviewed the structure, size and diversity of the Board, assessed the independence of independent non-executive Directors and recommended to the Board for consideration the re-appointment of the retiring Directors.
+During the year ended 31 December 2023, three Nomination Committee meetings were held which, amongst other matters, identified and nominated the appropriate candidate to fill casual vacancies of the Directors for the Board's approval; reviewed the structure, size and diversity of the Board, assessed the independence of independent non-executive Directors and recommended to the Board for consideration the re-appointment of the retiring Directors.
 The attendance was as follows.

-Number of meeting: Attended/Held
+Number of meetings attended/held

-SOU Peng Kan Albert (Chairman) 3/3
+SOU Peng Kan Albert (Chairman) 2/3

+LIN Dongsheng 2/3

-CHIM Tak Lai 2/3
+CHIM Tak Lai 3/3

+DU Min (appointed on 3 August 2023) 1/1

+CHEN Jie (appointed on 31 August 2023) 0

-LEE Tak Fai Thomas 3/3
+LEE Tak Fai Thomas (resigned on 31 August 2023) 2/3

-LIN Dongsheng (appointed on 12 August 2022) 0/3

-YUE Wai Leung Stan 3/3
+YUE Wai Leung Stan (resigned on 3 August 2023) 1/2